Charles1625/crop-production-ontology/README.md

 to improve the granularity of the terms used.

 ## Collaboration
-The sharing of this project through GitHub, allows collaboration between domain experts (e.g. farmers, agronomists, crop scientists) and data scientists who may raise Issues (see the menu), or may make a more hands-on contribution.
+The sharing of this project through GitHub allows collaboration between domain experts (e.g. farmers, agronomists, crop scientists) and data scientists who may raise Issues (see the menu), or may make a more hands-on contribution.

 >Those wishing to do the latter will need to be, or become familiar with the [GitHub process](https://github.com/firstcontributions/first-contributions) and [Markdown](https://www.markdownguide.org/getting-started/).
 Additionally, [PlantUML](https://plantuml.com/) is needed to modify, or contribute UML diagrams.